 It’s a given that a powerful tool will make make a project manager’s work easier, add to the productivity of the project and increase efficiencies.
 It also assists in keeping cost overruns at a minimum.
 A scheduling tool like a Gantt chart can help keep the project on track and prevent cost overruns.

 If there isn’t a clear line of communication between stakeholders and project managers, delays are inevitable.
 Delays lead to cost overruns and there’s too great of a risk that work will start on the wrong task at the wrong time.
 This wasted time threatens to send the whole project off track.

 Stakeholders, as well as teams, need proper communication, but each should get the right information.
 Teams want details while stakeholders want broad strokes to make sure the project is progressing as planned.

 6. Monitor Progress

-The real-time dashboard from ProjectManager.com is also ideal for tracking progress of a project as it happens, not after the fact.
-Before issues become problems that threaten to take the project off-track and over-budget they can be resolved.
-The real-time dashboard measures not only the project’s progress, but the team’s workload, timelines for planned and actual completion, including project slippage, and much more.
+The real-time dashboard from ProjectManager is also ideal for tracking the progress of a project as it happens.
+Before issues become problems that threaten the project’s schedule and budget, they can be resolved.
+The real-time dashboard measures not only the project’s progress but the team’s workload and timelines for planned and actual completion, including project slippage and more.

 7. Reassign Resources

-ProjectManager.com is a cloud-based project management software that gives project managers the tools they need to plan, track and report.
+ProjectManager is project management software that gives project managers the tools they need to plan, track and report.
 Cost overrun is more controlled and less likely to sneak up and sink a project because of our dynamic and collaborative software, including visual workflow Kanban boards and interactive Gantt charts.
 Try it today with our free 30-day trial.